ATaCR

 to continue with analysis.
 [Default 10]

---freq-band PD Specify comma-separated frequency limits (float, in Hz)
+--flag-freqs PD Specify comma-separated frequency limits (float, in Hz) over which to

 --tolerance TOL Specify parameter for tolerance threshold.
 If spectrum >